Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Enhancement Makes the Difference.

-One important point to note here is that the visibility of the actual data displayed within the message text with underline and Color.
-It catches the eye of the User quickly and looks a lot better than showing everything in one Color.
+One important point to note here is that the visibility of the actual data displayed within the message text is underlined and colored.
+It catches the user's eye quickly and looks a lot better than showing everything in one Color.

 Message Box using the Office Assistant.